Heikki Paasonen (presenter)

 Heikki Valtteri Paasonen (born 23 February 1983) is a Finnish television presenter.

+Paasonen is one of Finland's most famous and decorated presenters.
+His career began at very early ages from Yleisradios youth programs.

-Paasonen came to prominence as the host of Idols with Ellen Jokikunnas.
+Paasonen first came to prominence as the host of Idols with Ellen Jokikunnas.
 He was also a presenter on the music channel The Voice TV in 2007.
 He was also Yle's commentator for the Eurovision Song Contest 2007.

-In 2021, he will present Nelonen's Mysteerilaulajat, the Finnish version of I Can See Your Voice.
+Paasonen's very own television program, Heikki Paasonen Show aired during 2017, thus ending only after one season.
+In 2021, he presented Nelonen's Mysteerilaulajat, the Finnish version of I Can See Your Voice, and starting in 2023, Paasonen is the host of Finland's version of The Amazing Race.